rusrom/scrapy_bidspotter_auction/README.md

-# Scrapy spider with custom filenames of images<br/>Download images on AWS S3
+# Scrapy spider with custom filenames for images<br/>Download images on AWS S3

 Spider has 1 input argumet: **auction URL**